 Jeremy Sibson started his professional music career at the tender age of 12 playing percussion for “Pirates of Penzance” at the historic Theatre Royal in Hobart, Tasmania, Australia.
-Since then he has gone on to be the first-call pit drummer in Tasmania.
+Since then he has gone on to play many shows as pit drummer in the Tasmanian music theatre scene.
 Sibson has been Musical Director on many shows including Rent (2005), High School Musical (2009), All Shook Up (2010), and 13: The Musical (2010/11).
 In 2009 he was chosen to play in the Australian Tour of Broadway to Australia which featured Ahrens and Flaherty playing and talking about their musicals.

 Between 1984 and 1992 Jeremy Sibson was a Musician in the Australian Army Band Corps with postings in Hobart, Melbourne, Sydney, and Adelaide.
 He gained enormous experience here learning the art of writing for Drum Corps as well as playing alongside Australian big band legend Ed Wilson whilst serving in Sydney.